Brigitte Macron: Who is the wife of French President Emmanuel Macron?

 Brigitte was married to banker André-Louis Auzière, and the couple have three children, Sébastien, Laurence and Tiphaine.

-The now French President began an affair with Brigitte, who is 24 years his senior.
+The now French President began an affair with Brigitte, who is 24 years his senior when he was 16.
 His parents had believed their son was dating his teacher’s daughter, Laurence, until the truth came out through a family friend.

 Shocked, the Macrons removed their from the school, but he and Brigitte kept in touch while he was in college.